Flying Southwest Airlines with a Baby – Everything to Know

 Our Experience Flying Southwest with a Baby

 There are certainly pros and cons to flying Southwest with a baby – the biggest con being if you’re running late to the gate and don’t get a chance to board early.
 Another con lately has been the frequent delays, which were all over the news around the holiday season.
-Although delays are common, I’ve experienced the most lately with Southwest, and hope they get it together soon!
+Although delays are common, I’ve experienced the most lately with Southwest, and sadly, they’re not as cheap as they used to be.

-However the pros have consistently been worth it for us when it makes sense to fly them.
-We get free checked baggage, they often fly more direct routes, and they are often cheaper than the alternatives.
+However the pros like free checked baggage sure are nice, especially considering packing lists tend to grow with little ones.
 I tend to look for United flights first since I have status with them and can often upgrade free to premium economy, but in lieu of that, I’m looking for Southwest to save on baggage fees.

-We’ll keep flying Southwest, the convenience of direct routes and free bags has made it worth it for us.
+We’ll keep flying Southwest, the convenience of direct routes and free bags has made it worth it for us, but I will never like their seating policy!